 As a result of our commitment to the ongoing development of the Psychology workforce of NHSScotland, NES Psychology provides funding in partnership with Health Boards for a variety of training programmes across Scotland.

 NES Psychology has also undertaken partnership funding with Health Boards to offer posts leading to Stage II Health Psychology qualifications.
 These trainees work with the Public Health departments of their health boards on projects aimed at meeting specific HEAT targets for health improvement.

 Professional Doctorate and Clinical Training in Child and Adolescent Psychotherapy

 NHS Education for Scotland (NES) is funding a new cohort through the Human Development Scotland Professional Clinical Doctorate programme beginning in September 2013, with places across the NHS Boards in Scotland.
 This is an exciting opportunity for anyone who is interested in developing their career in child psychotherapy in Scotland.
 It's a four year, full-time course to clinical qualification with further time needed to complete the doctoral thesis.

-A further cohort will commence training in 2017 and we expect recruitment to open in January 2017.
-Please continue to check the website for further details.
+A further cohort will commence training in 2017 and recruitment is now live.

 January 2005 saw the initiation of a new 1-year Master's level programme in Psychology Therapy in Primary Care, jointly run by the Universities of Stirling and Dundee.
 Trainees are employed in NHS Boards and provide clinical services as part of supervised practice during training.
 These courses focus on the development of competences relating to a specific area of focus.
 Graduates can therefore enter the workforce quickly and respond to pressing service demands (e.g. support for NHS Boards to meet the CAMHS and Psychological Therapies Heat Targets).